Strategically Prepare Design of Steel Structures for GATE Civil Engineering

-An analysis of last 5 years of GATE papers reflect that Steel Design carries only 2-4 marks.
-Although Indian Standard IS 800:2007 is a reference material, it is recommended that class notes & topics mentioned below be studied thoroughly rather than going too much in-detail for this subject.
+An analysis of the last 5 years of GATE papers reflects that Steel Design carries only 2-4 marks.
+Although Indian Standard IS 800:2007 is reference material, it is recommended that class notes & topics mentioned below be studied thoroughly rather than going too much in-detail for this subject.
 The textbook(s) to be referred are mentioned in a separate comprehensive blog which you should refer.

 Time required for preparation

 10-12 days (if you have 8-10 month of preparation) with 4 hours daily